ShrekshelleraiserCC/msks/README.md

 This is a simple Krist shop that supports many different wallets and configurations.

+To install you'll need `abstractInvLib.lua`, `ktwsl.lua`, `msks.lua`, and `redrun.lua`.
+You'll also need the configuration files as detailed below.

 ## Configuration

 Setup for the shop is split between two serialized table files